MarlinFirmware/MarlinDocumentation/_basics/install_rearm.md

 All of Re-Arm's logic pins are 3.3V, but all pins (except analog!) are 5V tolerant, so there's no reason to worry about voltage-divided induction sensor signal voltages or other 5V devices you may be using.

 1. Connect using your host terminal to check that the board is working.
-Start by sending an `M119` to get a report of the endstops, and try `M500` to initialize the `eprom.dat` file.
+Start by sending an `M119` to get a report of the endstops, and try `M502` followed by `M500` to initialize the emulated EEPROM data.

 2. Unplug the USB cable from the board.